robusta-dev/robusta-cli/README.md

 # robusta-cli

-This project is a CLI tool for [robusta](https://github.com/robusta-dev/robusta) that helps you build a yaml configuration, run diagnostics, and build custom actions and playbooks.
+This project is a CLI tool for using [robusta](https://github.com/robusta-dev/robusta).
+With this cli tool you can easily:

+* Generate Helm values for the robusta helm chart, by answering a few questions in a wizard
+* Run diagnostic to see if robusta is running properly
+* Deploy and test your own extenstions to Robusta like custom actions and playbooks.

 For more infomration, checkout the [robusta installation docs](https://docs.robusta.dev/master/).